skoona/skn_utils/README.md

 ## New Features
-    07/2017  V3.1.4
+    07/2017  V3.1.5
     Added SknSettings class for use as a replacement to the popular, but obsolete, Config.gem SknSettings.load_configuration_basename!(config_file_name-only) or 'Rails.env.to_s' value, will load all the yml files in this order:
     ./config/settings.yml
-    ./config/settings/<name>.yml
+    ./config/settings/<config_name>.yml
-    ./config/settings/<name>.local.yml
+    ./config/settings/<config_name>.local.yml
-    and deep_merge the results.
-Ya might have to add this gem statement to your Rails Application GemFile. gem 'deep_merge', '~> 1.1', :require => 'deep_merge/rails_compat' I also restored SknUtils:ResultBean and SknUtils::PageControls to the classes contained in this gem.
+    I also restored SknUtils:ResultBean and SknUtils::PageControls to the classes contained in this gem.
 They are simple wrappers inheriting the NestedResult class.
+Also added SknHash class as a wrapper without the SknUtils namespace required or exposed

     03/2017  V3.0.0
     Added SknUtils::NestedResult to replace, or be an alternate, to ResultBean, GenericBean, PageControls, ValueBean, and AttributeHelper.